Mr. Parker & Midnight

 We like our rescues to have a travel companion whenever possible to make the haul less stressful.
 At the same pen, there was a dusky mare in her twenties, whom I named Midnight.
 She was halter-trained and followed a lead.
 I can’t imagine how this beautiful mustang ended up there, but she also needed a soft landing.
 Thanks to the generosity of our donors, both of them are now at Skydog.
 As with Mr. Parker, we knew nothing about Midnight, but we are hoping to get their brands read, find out where they came from, and maybe learn some of their story.

-Mr. Parker is older and more friendly without her.
-He craves human touch and attention.
+Mr. Parker is older and craves human touch and attention.
 He needs extra feed and soft mashes, so he wouldn't do well on forage.
-He will do better in a nice forty-acre pen with some older horses.
-I adore his white face and can't wait to get those ribs covered up with a good Skydog belly.
+He’s done well in a nice forty-acre pen with some older horses and gentler companions.
+I adore his white face and seeing him gain weight as grows a good, healthy Skydog belly.

 #skydogmrparker #skydogmidnight